ethan0905/ft_containers/README.md

 	- enable_if
 	- iterator_traits
 	- reverse_iterator
-2. Then, begin coding stack as your first container using original vector from STL.
+2. Then, begin coding stack as your first container, and use original vector from STL to test it.
-3. When your stack container works properly. start coding vector container and test it with your stack container.
+3. When your stack container works properly. start coding vector container and test it with your previously handmade stack container.
 4. Final step, code map and drop a star on this repo for the time I saved you ;)

 ## Tools (typedef, explicit, friend)